38leinaD/jeeez/README.md

 ## Usage

-Run the tool without any argument to get some help about the usage.
+Run the tool without any argument to get some help on the usage.

-The main feature/command `project:create`
+The main feature/command is `project:create`

 ~~~
 $ jz project:create